-As the breadth of the Ecology Center's work continues to increase, so has our need for visionary and creative leaders at all levels of engagement.
-Join our team in developing innovative solutions for healthy people and a healthy planet.
+As the Ecology Center's work continues to broaden and expand, so does our need for visionary and creative leadership throughout our organization.
+Join us in developing innovative solutions for healthy people and a healthy planet.

 The Ecology Center is an equal opportunity employer.
-We strongly encourage women, people of color, and people of all gender identities, sexual orientations, and cultural backgrounds to apply.
-Read our Statement of Values on Diversity and Inclusion.
+We actively encourage women, people of color, people of all gender identities, sexual orientations, and cultural backgrounds to apply.

 Duties and Responsibilities